Jecassie/DANCEProject/README.md

 A total of 65 type 1 diabetes patients were recruited from Akademiskt specialistcentrum, Solna, Stockholm In total of (1)	55/65 participants were selected based on the active CGM time 28 days (more than 60% per day)

+# Anthropometric measurement
+  Weight/kg
+  Height/cm
+  Waist circumference (cm)
+  Systolic blood pressure (mmHg)
+  Diastolic blood pressure (mmHg)
+# Criteria
+  Over or equal to 20 years old.
+  BMI> 18.5 kg/m2.
+  No sever diseases such as kidney failures and cardiovascular diseases.
+  No pregnant female or lactate female.
+  Have been diagnosis T1DM for over 1 year.
+  C-peptide less than 0.3 ng/ml.

 The following codes and graphs show the baseline characteristics of our study population

 ```R